Konamiman/Nestor80/docs/LanguageReference.md

 add a,2
 ```

 ⚠ A new macro definition will replace one that already exists with the same name.
+This behavior is compatible with MACRO-80, but in Nestor80 it will emit a warning.
 Example:

 ```
 FOO macro
-db 0
+defb 0
 endm

 FOO macro
-db 1
+defb 1
 endm

 FOO
 ```

-This will expand to `db 1`.
+This will expand to `defb 1`.

-This behavior is compatible with MACRO-80, but in Nestor80 it will emit a warning.

 ### Rules for placeholder replacement

-When placeholders are replaced with actual arguments in all macro types (except ["Repeat macro with arguments"](#repeat-macro-with-arguments) which doesn't support placeholders) the following rules apply (a placeholder named `foo` is assumed in the examples):
+When placeholders are replaced with actual arguments in all macro types (except ["Repeat macro with count"](#repeat-macro-with-count) which doesn't support placeholders) the following rules apply (a placeholder named `foo` is assumed in the examples):

 * The placeholder search is case-insensitive: instances of `FOO` will be replaced too.
 * Placeholders are not replaced inside comments, e.g. no replacement will happen in the line `db 0 ;foo`.
-* Placeholders aren't replaced when they are surrounded by valid symbol characters, e.g. replacement will happen in `foo+1` but not in `foobar` or in `?foo`.
+* Placeholders aren't replaced when they are surrounded by valid symbol characters, e.g. replacement will happen in `foo+1` but not in `foobar` or in `@foo`.
 * To overcome the above limitation the `&` character can be used before and if needed also after the placeholder name, for example when the actual argument is `X` then `bar&foo` will be replaced with `barX` and `the&foo&bar` will be replaced with `theXbar`.
 * Placeholders aren't replaced inside strings by default, e.g. no replacement will happen in the line `db "foo"`.
 * Again, to overcome the above limitation the `&` character can be used before and if needed also after the placeholdder, e.g. if the actual argument is `FIZZ` then `db "&foo"` will be replaced with `db "FIZZ"`.